-- Students are able to (1) develop advanced reading comprehension skills in English and Chinese; (2) develop useful practical communication skills in a variety of settings to adapt themselves better for the rapidly changing job market; (3) increase their cultural awareness of the target language and social system; and (4) develop critical and independent thinking of social and cultural issues of the target language society.
-By the conclusion of the unit, students are expected to have achieved language competence equivalent to HSK Level 7 (Chinese Proficiency Test) or IELTS Band 7 (International English Language Testing System) in the respective target language.
+- Students are able to (1) develop advanced reading comprehension skills in English on numerous knowledge domains and text types; (2) develop useful practical communication skills in a variety of settings to adapt themselves for the rapidly changing translation market; (3) increase their cultural awareness of the target language and social system; and (4) develop critical and independent thinking of social and cultural issues of the target language society.

-- Typically this unit is assessed in the following ways: (1) a seminar presentation; (2) a final examination; and (3) classroom participation.
+- Indicative assessments in this unit are as follows: (1) a seminar presentation; (2) a final examination; and (3) classroom participation.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.